Islandora/documentation/docs/installation.md

 ## Troubleshooting

-Ansible caches the code used to provision the environment, so if you've already installed once you may not be getting the latest version of things even if you've `git pull`d the latest playbook.
+Ansible caches the code used to provision the environment, so if you've already installed once you may not be getting the latest version of things even if you've `git pull`'d the latest playbook.
 The code is stored in `roles/external`, so if you want to clear it out you can run

 ```bash